Sicily Cultural Tour

 Day 8 – October 25

 Today is devoted to Ancient Greek Sicily and the incredible Valley of the Temples at Agrigento.
-With the benefit of a local guide, we’ll wander past soaring temples, fallen statues, and ancient ruins overlooking the Mediterranean Sea.
-Then we’ll deep dive through Agrigento’s excellent archaeological museum to discover the amazing treasures unearthed here.
-This evening we’re back on the farm for dinner on your own at the farm’s restaurant.
+With the benefit of an excellent local guide, we’ll tour the excellent archaeological museum before walking past soaring temples, fallen statues, and ruins overlooking the Mediterranean Sea.
+We’ll have a Slow Food lunch together in a nearby beach town.
+This afternoon will be free to relax at the farm and enjoy its restaurant for dinner.

 Day 9 – October 26

 Today is all about rural life in Sicily.
-We’ll take a tour of the farm, learn about the olive harvest and milling process, then begin a cooking class leading to lunch together.
-After a proper siesta, in the late afternoon we’ll head to a nearby beach town to dip our toes in the sea, an aperitivo, and dinner on our own.
-Join us for an optional fish dinner feast at a local seafood restaurant if you like.
+We’ll take a tour of the farm, learn about the olive harvest and milling process, then begin a cooking class in the kitchen learning to make local varieties of pasta.
+Of course we’ll then have lunch together from the fruits of our labor.
+After a proper siesta, we’ll explore the local area for an aperitivo and dinner on your own.

 Day 10 – October 27

-Traveling north across beautiful green landscapes, we arrive in Segesta where we’ll visit one of the most beautiful ancient theaters in the world, still occasionally used today.
-We’ll continue toward the hilltown of Monreale and its Norman Cathedral above Palermo to experience the multicultural legacy of the Middle Ages in Sicily.
-We’ll peel back the stories, legends, and personalities that illuminated the church with our local guide, then descend into the bustling chaos of the city and check into our boutique hotel near the famous Ballaro’ Market.
+Traveling across rolling countryside animated with fall colors, we’ll arrive in Segesta where we’ll visit one of the most beautiful ancient theaters in the world, still used for performances today.
+We’ll continue toward the hilltown of Monreale and its Norman Cathedral above Palermo to experience the multicultural legacy of the Middle Ages in Sicily with an expert local guide.
+Then we descend into the bustling chaos of the city and check into our boutique hotel near the famous Ballaro’ Market.
 A welcome to Palermo group dinner awaits.
 (Stay 3 nights in Palermo)

 Day 11 – October 28